Army disciplines 21 at Fort Hood in probe of soldier’s death

 The base commander, Army Lt.
 Gen. Pat White, escaped any discipline.
 Gen. James McConville, the Army chief of staff, said in December that White was not punished because he was deployed to Iraq as the commander there for much of the year, and wasn’t at the base.

-The latest investigation concluded that Overland sexually harassed another soldier, not Guillen.
 Officials have said that members of the CID were also disciplined, although their names have not been released.

 As many as 28 Fort Hood soldiers died in 2020, including in multiple homicides, suicides and other accidents.
 Guillen’s death triggered a social media movement of former and current military service people speaking out about sexual assault and harassment on the base.